Performance Measures Testing

 If a carrier runs out of replacement locations with active subscribers at the required speed tiers, the carrier would need to upgrade service at the locations selected by USAC in order to conduct testing.
 Carriers that serve 50 or fewer subscribers in a state and particular service tier and cannot find five active subscribers for the required testing will be subject to verification that more subscribers are not available.

-Conversely, the FCC allows carriers to request a larger, statistically valid sample that will produce test results with a margin of error of 5 percent or less at the conclusion of a carrier’s build-out term if a carrier believes it is not meeting FCC performance measures standards because its sample size is too small.
+Conversely, the FCC allows carriers to request a larger random sample of subscriber locations that will produce test results with a margin of error of 5 percent or less at the conclusion of a carrier’s build-out term if a carrier believes it is not meeting FCC performance measures standards because its sample size is too small.

 USAC developed this quick tips guide to the Performance Measures Module (PMM) to address frequently asked questions about how the system works and help troubleshoot common issues users may encounter.